 A great chandelier will provide style and mood in addition to light.
 However, it’s critical to choose the right size.
 My rule of thumb is to select a fixture between 1/2 and 2/3 the width of your table – so a 42-inch table will look best with a 21- to 28-inch light.
 As for hanging height, keep your fixture between 30 to 36 inches above the table surface, or 60 to 66 inches above the floor.

 Always place a dimmer on your fixture.
 This will eliminate glare and create a wonderful candlelit mood for evening events.
-When possible, I love to incorporate pin lights – small two- to four-inch recess lights featuring narrow beam LED or halogen bulbs – over the designer1table to provide illumination right at the table surface and only use the chandelier for mood and style.
+When possible, I love to incorporate pin lights – small two- to four-inch recess lights featuring narrow beam LED or halogen bulbs – over the table to provide illumination right at the table surface and only use the chandelier for mood and style.

 THE RUG.